-Content management systems are an insanely great way to update content and generally maintain a website with little or no real effort.
+Content management systems are a great way to update content and generally maintain a website with little or no real effort.
 From adding pictures to blog posts or changing text for a promotion, using a CMS is a breeze.
 So with a vast array of options available (some being much better than others), I want to go through why I'm a massive fan of using Perch.

 A bit of background, I’m fairly new to web development and content management systems, however I feel I now have a good enough grasp of how they work.
 Having previously worked in marketing I regularly had to update content management systems with the usual polava such as blog posts, adding pictures of turf and soil (oh, it was exciting!) and generally updating the site when a promotion may have taken place.